What is a Managed IT Services company?

 What types of businesses need to outsource IT?

-Small, medium and large companies may outsource their IT needs to a managed services group in order to control costs internally.
+Small, medium and large companies may outsource IT needs to a managed services group in order to control costs internally.
 Maintaining your own IT infrastructure is costly and with the needs of IT constantly changing, typically businesses feel more comfortable outsourcing their IT to experts that have a robust team and resources to address IT needs.

 How does an IT provider fix my problems?